 Part 1

-First of all，The government should pay more money in education rather than art.
+First of all，The government should spend more money in education rather than art.
 Because education can improve the quality of life and lots of poor people cannot get high quality education.
 If the government spend more financial to build school or hire more teacher, more people can get opportunity of study.
 And this can increase people’s cultural level and make counties more prosperous.
 This point can be illustrated with the example of my hometown WuHan.
 It is a big city which have lots of high-level universities.
 The government spent a large sum of fund in education every year.
 So universities can hire lots of famous teachers and build some professional labs.
-The university cultivates lots of talents in different fields.
-And they improve the city’s economic.
+Those universities cultivate lots of talents in different fields, such as..().
+And they improve the city’s economy.
 Some of them open own companies that can provide lots of new job.
-Hence, spending financial in education is more worthy than art.
+Hence, spending(/costing) funds in education is more worthy than art.

 改正：

 First of all, spending money in art can only benefit a few civilians.
 Only those who have stable income and high education background prefer to enjoy arts.
 However, such people are only a small part of whole population in a country.
 In this way, the government should spend funds in the aspects such as education, transportation and medical care which can benefit most of civilians.
-This point can be illustrated with an example of my hometown Wuhan.
-A few year ago, the government built a new art museum in the downtown.
-It is a very modern building and cost a lot of money.
+This point can be illustrated of my hometown Wuhan.
+A few years ago, the government built a new art museum in the downtown.
+It was a very modern building and costed a lot of money.
 However, only a few people visited the museum in the weekend.
-The exhibits in the museum are very specialization.
-Most of people cannot understand those masterpiece.
+The exhibitions in the museum were very sophisticated.
+Most of people could not understand those masterpiece.
 At last, museum closed because of financial problem.

 Second, those artists are very rich, and thus they don’t need financial support.